The 3-Phase Divorce Housing Journey

 • What if I make the wrong decision and it costs me everything?

-During divorce in San Diego, selling immediately is not always the wrong move, but it is also not automatically the right one.
+During divorce in San Diego, selling immediately isn’t always the wrong move, but it also isn’t automatically the right one.
 Market timing, neighborhood demand, and interest rate conditions can all meaningfully affect your outcome.
-Pausing does not mean avoiding reality.
-It means avoiding a permanent decision before you have the information to support it.
+Pausing just means you’re avoiding a permanent decision before you have the information to support it.

-During the stabilization phase, short-term housing arrangements are often part of the conversation.
+During this phase, short-term housing arrangements are often part of the conversation.
 Some couples stay in the home temporarily while they gather information.
 In other cases, one spouse moves out while ownership remains unchanged.
-Renting can also be a strategic bridge.
-It is not a failure.
-It can be a way to preserve flexibility while protecting credit and cash flow.
+Renting can also be a strategic bridge, a way to preserve flexibility while protecting credit and cash flow.

 Phase 2: Evaluation